Click on category for full analysis

 For instance, many practitioners say they now consider the threat of losses from unauthorised trading from rogue algorithms to outweigh that of rogue humans.
 The growing risk from errant algos, as well as tighter conduct risk regulations clarifying risk managers’ responsibility for overseeing them, sees the two being considered alongside one another for the first time.

 The resulting taxonomies may look alien to some firms, but the way in which many banks categorise and manage risks is also changing – nowhere more so than in the realm of operational risk.

 Ashley Bacon, chief risk officer at JP Morgan, last year detailed the bank’s approach to grouping emerging exposures into one of six buckets.
 Non-financial risks dominate most of them.
-Deutsche Bank, meanwhile, became perhaps the first large global bank to appoint a group-wide head of non-financial risk last year in the form of Balbir Bakhshi.
+Deutsche Bank, meanwhile, became perhaps the first large global bank to appoint a group-wide head of non-financial risk last year in Balbir Bakhshi.

 In the past, some have criticised the survey for choosing to focus on broad categories of risk concern, rather than specific potential loss events.
 That approach is deliberate.
 The survey is inherently qualitative and subjective; the weighted list of concerns it produces should be read as an industrywide attempt to relay and share worries anonymously, not as a how-to guide.
 Such a list would be brief and dull, with its value to a broad group of readers as an annual health check severely limited.